AT&T outage disrupts some 911 calls as tens of thousands lose service

 "We are actively engaged and monitoring this.
 The San Francisco 911 center is still operational.
 If you are an AT&T customer and cannot get through to 911, then please try calling from a landline.
 If that is not an option then please try to get ahold of a friend or family member who is a customer of a different carrier and ask them to call 911 on your behalf.
 Do not call or text 911 to simply test your phone service," the department said.

-According to a survey conducted by the National Center for Health Statistics, as of 2022, nearly 71% of adults and 82% of children lived in wireless-only households.
+A survey conducted by the National Center for Health Statistics found in 2022, nearly 71% of adults and 82% of children lived in wireless-only households.

+Even if a cellular service provider is down, anyone with a cellphone can still place an emergency call or text, according to 911.gov.
+"However, calls to 911 on phones without active service do not deliver the caller's location to the 911 call center, and the call center cannot call these phones back to find out the caller's location or the nature of the emergency.
+If disconnected, the 911 center has no way to call back the caller," the website says.

+Jared Juliano, assistant director for Prince William County Department of Public Safety Communications in Virginia, says 911 service there was never really disrupted, but calls coming in from AT&T phones did not have location information or what he describes as an "advanced caller ID."

 The outage did not appear to have any real impact on other providers.
 Verizon said its network was "operating normally."